 On the first day of the 2021 Advancing Critical University Studies colloquium, we focussed our discussion on building the network.
-This post provides hyperlinked material of the contributors, for those who wish to engage and read, ahead of our posting of the videos of the event.
+This post provides a video of the event and hyperlinked material of the contributors, for those who wish to engage and read further.

 To contextualise the day, below is a page from the programme booklet.